 What is a VPN?

-We need to open up this conversation by starting at the beginning: just what, pray tell, is a VPN anyway?
-Simply put, a VPN is one of the best ways to protect your online life and your privacy.
-A VPN, or a Virtual Private Network, allows your computer, smartphone, or other device to connect to another computer through a private tunnel secured on both ends of the device.
 When your VPN is active, instead of using the standard route between your PC or smartphone to access an article, video, or anything else online, the VPN uses the private tunnel to reach its destination.
 That tunnel is only decrypted at the starting and ending points of the destination, a function known as end-to-end encryption, so your PC and the web page know you’re there, but your ISP can’t view the content you’re seeing beyond a generic “data” level.
-With the help of a VPN, your ISP can’t see any of your activity—and therefore, also can’t sell your data to advertisers.
+In short, with the help of a VPN, your ISP can’t see any of your activity—and therefore, also can’t sell your data to advertisers.

 Now, it should go without saying that this data isn’t completely anonymous.
-Depending on the VPN you choose, you’ll still be tracked by the VPN itself, which can create complications when attempting to browse anonymously.
+Depending on the VPN you choose, you may still be tracked by the VPN itself, which can complicate matters when attempting to browse anonymously.
 This is why it’s important to choose a great VPN service—you don’t want to just hide your internet traffic from ISPs and advertisers.
 You also want to ensure your VPN is safe and secure when browsing.
-Choosing a VPN can be difficult, especially with all the choices available online today, and you can check out our full list of recommendations here.
+Choosing a VPN can be difficult, especially with all the choices available online today, so you’ll need to check out our full list of recommendations here.
 Alternately, you can also stay tuned in this guide when we give a few recommendations for using specifically with your Fire Stick.

 Why Do I Need a VPN?